-Email address: cslui@cse.cuhk.edu.hk (John C. S. Lui).
-1 Source can be downloaded from:
+^{} Corresponding author.
+Tel.: +852 2609 8407; fax: +852 2609 5024.
+E-mail address: cslui@cse.cuhk.edu.hk (J.C.S.
+Lui).

-One simple way for a communication group to perform rekeying is to set up a centralized key server that is responsible for renewing the group key and distributing it to all group members.
-However, relying on a centralized key server introduces the single-point-offailure problem since if the key server is compromised, the whole key establishment process fails.
-Moreover, centralized management is not adequate for decentralized network settings such as peer-to-peer or mobile ad hoc networks.
-Therefore, we should design a se- cure group key agreement scheme that allows the group members to agree upon the group key without relying on a centralized key server.
+^{0164-1212/\$ -} see front matter @ 2006 Elsevier Inc. All rights reserved. doi:10.1016/j.jss.2006.04.016 without relying on a centralized key server.
 The group key agreement scheme should satisfy three properties.
 The first one is the distributed property, which means no centralized key server is required.
 The second one is the collaborative property, which means all group members contribute their own secret piece of information to the generation of the group key.
-Both distributed and collaborative properties seek to eliminate the single-point-offailure problem such that when one member is compromised, the group can still continue with its secure communication by excluding the compromised member.
+Both distributed and collaborative properties seek to eliminate the single-point-of-failure problem such that when one member is compromised, the group can still continue with its secure communication by excluding the compromised member.
 The final property is the dynamic property, which means the group key agreement scheme retains both accuracy and efficiency even if the group key agreement scheme involves dynamic membership events, such as when a new member joins or an existing member leaves the group.

-In (Lee et al., 2002), we proposed three intervalbased distributed rekeying algorithms (or interval-based algorithms for short) called Rebuild, Batch, and Queuebatch, each of which performs rekeying (i.e., renews the group key) on a batch of join and leave requests periodically at regular rekeying intervals and satisfies the distributed, collaborative, and dynamic properties.
+In Lee et al. (2002), we proposed three interval-based distributed rekeying algorithms (or interval-based algorithms for short) called Rebuild, Batch, and Queue-batch, each of which performs rekeying (i.e., renews the group key) on a batch of join and leave requests periodically at regular rekeying intervals and satisfies the distributed, collaborative, and dynamic properties.
 Instead of performing rekeying for each single join or leave event, the interval-based algorithms use the periodic rekeying approach so that the rekeying efficiency is preserved in response to the frequent join and leave events, with a tradeoff of weakening both backward and forward confidentialities.
-In (Lee et al., 2002), we evaluated the performance of the interval-based algorithms via mathematical modeling and simulation experiments.
+In Lee et al. (2002), we evaluated the performance of the interval-based algorithms via mathematical modeling and simulation experiments.
 However, there are still open issues about the actual implementation and performance of the interval-based algorithms in a real network environment.

 In this paper, we present the SEcure communicAtion Library (SEAL), an application programming interface (API) library that implements the interval-based algorithms in the C language under Linux and allows a communication group to agree upon a common secret group key for data encryption in real-life group-oriented applications.
 Through the implementation framework, we analyze the design issues that are critical for implementing the algorithms.
-Furthermore, we export from SEAL a set of API function calls that can be used to develop secure group-oriented applications.
+Furthermore, we export from SEAL a set of API function calls that can be used to develop secure grouporiented applications.

 Using SEAL, we developed a performance testing tool called Gauger that simulates a member application participating in a secure group communication.
 We evaluate the rekeying performance of the interval-based algorithms in a wired LAN where 40 Gaugers continuously join and leave a communication group according to different levels of membership dynamics.
-We show that the Queue-batch algorithm generally takes less than one second to complete a rekeying operation.
+We show that the Queue-batch algorithm generally takes less than 1 s to complete a rekeying operation.
 Also, we show that our implementation achieves robustness when there are group members leaving the group in the middle of a rekeying operation.
 Furthermore, we evaluate SEAL using both wired and wireless LAN testbeds so as to provide preliminary insights on how different deployment environments vary the performance of SEAL.

-We further used SEAL to implement a secure chatroom application called Chatter to illustrate how to deploy SEAL in real-life applications.
+We further used SEAL to implement a secure chat-room application called Chatter to illustrate how to deploy SEAL in real-life applications.
 Also, we identify a number of potential applications that can benefit from SEAL.